 Over 80% of Twitter users access the platform through mobile.
 If you’re redirecting users to a landing page on your site, make sure it’s optimized for the device and OS they’re using.

-There’s nothing worse when on mobile than clicking a link and finding yourself on a page optimized for desktop.
+There’s nothing worse on mobile than clicking on a link and finding yourself on a page that is optimized only for desktop.
 Links are too small to click with a finger, copy gets cut off by the smaller display, and the whole process just seems to run sluggishly.

 These little annoyances are enough to put anyone off converting.
 Target your ads to appear only to those on mobile or desktop, but ensure that the links within those Tweets link to pages that are optimized for that audience.

 You’ll also want to target ads and have specific landing pages for:

 - Demographic differences

 It seems like overkill, but the best way to ensure a higher rate of conversion is to provide an ultra specific and tailored experience.